asenchi/website/content/posts/dealing-with-catastrophe.md

 working to resolve the underlying incident.

 Approximately eight years ago I joined a new company that was in the middle of a very large migration.
 The work had been in progress for 18 months.
-I came on board about one month prior to the planned migration and helped organize a timeline and rudimentary incident management process.
 Even with all of that preparation we still experienced a catastrophic event that impacted a large portion of our customers for greater than 24 hours.